Chia-Network/vdf-competition/README.md

 ## Hardware

-We will be running all submissions on the same hardware.
+We will be judging the SIMD/GPU track entries on a Xeon W-2123 CPU, which supports AVX-512 instructions, and a RTX 2080 GPU which supports the Cuda API.

-We have a new Xeon W-2123 CPU, which supports AVX-512 instructions, and a RTX 2080 GPU which supports the Cuda API.
+The non-SIMD/non-GPU track entries will be judged on a Pentium G4500 system with no AVX support and no external GPU.

 Every submission will be ran on a fresh install of Ubuntu Linux with super user privileges.